Total robustness in Bayesian Nonlinear Regression: Introduction

 \subsection{Main contributions}

-We develop a unified framework that \emph{simultaneously} corrects Berkson or classical ME in \(X\) under the joint misspecification of (i) the regression model, (ii) the response‑noise law, and (iii) the ME distribution.
-The framework is highly flexible: prior strength can be tuned based on confidence levels, and the analyst may either pseudo‑sample latent \(X\) or work directly with ME‑prone observations \(W\) depending on the scale of ME and the reliability of the pseudo-sampling procedure.
-We provide a thorough theoretical assessment via finite‑sample generalisation bounds that offer interpretable guarantees through a decomposition of excess risk.
+We develop a unified framework that learns the latent covariate--response joint distribution under Berkson or classical ME, while remaining robust to joint misspecification of (i) the regression model, (ii) the outcome-noise law, and (iii) the ME distribution.
+Our framework is flexible: prior strength can be tuned based on confidence levels, and decision makers may either pseudo-sample latent \(X\) or work directly with ME-prone observations \(W\), depending on the scale of ME and the reliability of the pseudo-sampling procedure.
+We provide a thorough theoretical assessment via finite-sample generalization bounds that offer interpretable guarantees through a decomposition of excess risk.
 We also establish consistency of the NPL estimator across variants of the framework.
-Practically, we implement a posterior bootstrap that combines Hamiltonian Monte Carlo (HMC)‑based pseudo‑sampling of latent $X$ with gradient‑based MMD minimisation.
-In simulations and two real‑data studies, the method yields lower estimation error and greater stability to misspecification and increasing ME than recent robust Bayesian and frequentist competitors.
+Practically, we implement a posterior bootstrap that combines Hamiltonian Monte Carlo (HMC)-based pseudo-sampling of latent $X$ with gradient-based MMD minimisation.
+In simulations and two real-data studies, the method yields lower estimation error and greater stability under misspecification as ME increases, compared to recent robust Bayesian and frequentist methods.
+Code to reproduce results in this paper is available at \texttt{https://github.com/MengqiChenMC/tot_robust_code}.